 Omaha Dog Bite Attorney

-Dogs are known as Man’s best friend, but they are not always friendly to strangers.
+Dogs are known as man’s best friend, but they are not always friendly to strangers.
 Vicious dog attacks can cause serious injury to people of any age, particularly children.
-In a study published by the National Institutes of Health (NIH), researchers found that 551 children ages five months to 18 years were treated in the emergency room of a children’s hospital for dog bite injuries over a five-year period.
+In a study published by the Journal of the American Society of Plastic Surgeons, researchers found that 551 children ages 5 months to 18 years old were treated in the emergency room of a children’s hospital for dog bites over a five-year period – that is at least one bite every three days at just this one hospital.
 Infants and preschoolers involved in the study were mostly bitten in the face, while older children were bitten mainly in the extremities.
 These children were attacked by more than 30 different breeds of dogs.

 The state of Nebraska has a strict liability dog bite law.
 Dog owners are strictly liable for any and all damages caused by their dogs to anyone except trespassers, regardless of whether the dog has shown aggressive tendencies in the past.
 The statute applies not only to dog bites but also to any injury caused by a dog, including knockdowns and scratches.
 It also applies when a dog chases, kills, or wounds other domestic animals, such as sheep that are the property of another person or company.